prateek6071/COROXSMASHER/README.md

 pycharm as platform using the python libraries such as

-blit() method and pygame  for positioning the objects ,while using
+pygame ,mixer,random ,time .Blit() method and pygame have

+been used for positioning the objects ,while

-mixer to add sound effects
+mixer has been used to add  sound effects
 */